 In Pokémon Red and Blue, you can, after acquiring the usage of Surf and Fly, bypass the extremely annoying Seafoam Islands dungeon by surfing south from Pallet Town, landing in Cinnabar Island.
 It means skipping Articuno, but it's easy to pick it up later.

-The Celadon city Rocket hideout can be skipped entirely by using a Pokedoll on the Marowhack ghost.
+The Celadon city Rocket hideout can be skipped entirely by using a Pokedoll on the Marowak ghost.

 In Pokémon Ranger: Shadows of Almia, your boss, Barlow, repeatedly deals with the age-old RPG problem of impassible locked doors by kicking them down.
 Over and over.
 Less awesome, it does not get.